Fgomezcode/Guitar_Scales/README.md

 ######### GUITAR SCALES #########

+Download - main.exe, Scale_Names.txt, Scale_Steps.txt, Progressions.txt

-Download files into a folder.
+Place these files into a folder.
 Keep main.exe and text files in the same folder.

 This program works by pulling the information stored on 'Progressions.txt', 'Scale_Names.txt', and 'Scale_Steps.txt'